How To Make Crispy Baked Sweet Potato Fries

 Spatula or turner

-- Peel and cut the sweet potato: Peel the sweet potato and cut it into 1/4-inch-thick sticks or wedges.
+Peel and cut the sweet potato.
+Peel the sweet potatoes.
+Cut in half lengthwise.
+Turn onto the cut side, then cut lengthwise into 1/4-inch wide planks.
+Lay the planks flat and cut lengthwise into 1/4-inch-thick sticks or wedges.

-- Coat the potato in starch: Place the sweet potato in a large zip-top plastic bag, add the cornstarch and 1/2 teaspoon salt, and shake to combine.
-(Alternatively, place everything in a large bowl and toss together.)
+Coat the sweet potato in starch.
+Place the sweet potato in a large zip-top plastic bag or bowl, add the potato starch or cornstarch and salt, and shake or toss to combine until all the starch is absorbed into the sweet potato.

-- Coat the potato in oil: Add the 3 tablespoons of oil to the bag or bowl and toss vigorously to coat.
+Coat the sweet potato in oil.
+Add the oil and toss vigorously to coat.

-- Roast: Roast 15 minutes.
-Using a flat spatula or turner, flip the sweet potatoes and continue to roast until the fries are tender on the inside and crispy on the outside, 5 to 10 minutes more.
+Roast.
+Roast until some of the fries are just starting to brown around the edges, about 15 minutes.
+Remove the baking sheets from the oven.
+Using a flat spatula or turner, flip the sweet potatoes.
+Place back in the oven, switching the sheets between racks, and continue to roast until the fries are tender on the inside and crispy on the outside, 5 to 15 minutes more.
+They will crisp up a little more as they cool.

-- Season and serve: Sprinkle with additional salt if desired before serving.
+Season and serve.
+Sprinkle with more salt if desired before serving.